Errors and omissions lawsuit tips for real estate professionals

 Let’s say you facilitate the sale of a newly constructed home.
 After closing, the buyer discovered water intrusion defects on the property.
 However, the inspector you hired didn’t make note of any of these alleged defects.
 That’s why the buyer decides to sue you: because it was your responsibility to select an inspector who specializes in roofing and foundations.
 To avoid this scenario, be sure to vet your specialists based on their reputation, expertise, and references.

 Buyers rely on your expertise to guide their purchasing decisions.
-So if you encounter a situation where you’re not sure what the “correct” answer may be, avoid offering an opinion.
+So if you encounter a situation where you’re not sure what the correct answer may be, avoid offering an opinion.
 Instead, refer your client to someone who can offer the advice they’re looking for.

 Always verify the information you receive from a seller before you inform the buyer.
 If you accidentally repeat a seller’s exaggerated claims about the property, you could be sued for someone’s oversights (or outright deceptions).
 Say, for example, a seller claims the property is 1,582 square feet, and you list the property as such.
-If the property turns out to be only 1,282 square feet, the buyer could for the diminished value of the property based on the square footage discrepancy.
+If the property turns out to be only 1,282 square feet, the buyer could sue for the diminished value of the property based on the square footage discrepancy.

-Disclose flaws in the property.
+Disclosing flaws in the property